atifaziz/Jacob/README.md

 - There is no API at this time for writing JSON data.

-- When usig `JsonReader.Object` with `JsonReader.Property`, a maximum of 16
+- When using `JsonReader.Object` with `JsonReader.Property`, a maximum of 16
   properties of a JSON object can be read.

 - No support for asynchronous reading, since `Utf8JsonReader` doesn't support it